javierarce/arena-to-pdf/README.md

 1. Run `bundle install`
 2. Run `./download CHANNEL_URL [PDF_FOLDER_PATH]`

 If the channel is private, you'll need to get an `ACCESS_TOKEN` first.
-Once you have it, rename `env.sample` to `.env` and add your [are.na access token](https://dev.are.na/oauth/applications)
+Once you have it, rename `env.sample` to `.env` and throw your [are.na access token](https://dev.are.na/oauth/applications) there.

-Protip: you can also write down the path to your PDF download folder in your `.env` file
+Protip: if you write down the path to your PDF download folder in your `.env` file, you won't need to specify it everytime you run the command.